dotnet/runtime/docs/coreclr/design-docs/assemblyloadcontext.md

 ### Load

-This method should be overriden in a *Custom LoadContext* if the intent is to override the assembly resolution that would be done during fallback to *Defaut LoadContext*
+This method should be overriden in a *Custom LoadContext* if the intent is to override the assembly resolution that would be done during fallback to *Default LoadContext*

 ### LoadFromAssemblyName